hakuar/howistheweather/README.md

 # WEATHER FORECAST APPLICATION

-This is an web app where it shows the following informations with the users IP information.
+This is a web app where it shows the following informations with the users IP information.

 * Location
 * IP Adress